Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Fit Procedure

 where we used the values for the relevant LECs from $\mathcal{L}_{\pi\pi}^{(4)}$ summarized in \cite{Bijnens:2014lea} \footnote {A recent compilation of the various results from the lattice simulations can be found in \cite{Aoki:2016frl}.}

 Note that $\Delta \bar l_i$ denotes the statistical error such that we do not employ a theoretical error in $\chi^2_{\pi\pi}$.

 As was seen in the analysis of \cite{Siemens:2016hdi}, the $\Delta$ pole at $T_\pi\simeq 190$~MeV and the strong coupling of the $\Delta$ to the $\pi N$ sector prevents one from using elastic pion-nucleon scattering data at energies higher than $T_\pi\sim 100$~MeV when extracting the LECs using $\Delta$-less formulations of $\chi$PT.
 The situation in the reaction $\pi N\to\pi\pi N$ is somewhat different in the sense that the coupling of the $\Delta$ to the $\pi\pi N$ sector is very weak as compared to the coupling to the $\pi N$ sector.
 This can be seen in the data on decay channels of the $\Delta$ \cite{Olive:2016xmw}, where $\Delta\to\pi N$ contributes to $\sim 100\%$, while the channel $\Delta\to\pi\pi N$ is not even listed in Particle Data Group \cite{Olive:2016xmw}.
 Also, the observables such as the total cross sections do not show any pronounced structure in the energy region of the $\Delta$ pole.
 Notice further that in the reaction $\gamma N\to\pi\pi N$ at threshold one also expects an overwhelming contribution from the $\Delta$.
 However, it was shown in Ref.~\cite{Bernard:1994ds} that there are exact cancellations in the single and double-$\Delta$ tree graphs at threshold that suppress the dangerous denominator $1/(m_\Delta-m_n-2M_\pi)$.
 Thus, it does not appear to be a priori unreasonable to perform fits to $\pi N\to\pi\pi N$ experimental data in the $\Delta$ region using deltaless formulations of $\chi$PT.
 It should, however, be emphasized that the reaction $\pi N\to\pi\pi N$ has an additional subdecay channel $\Delta\to \pi N$ (via $\pi N\to \pi\Delta$ channel) for $T_\pi\gtrsim380$~MeV, which might lead to further limitations on the theory.
 Moreover, the influence of the Roper resonance may become significant when the energy increases.
 Although its nominal position corresponds to the laboratory energy of $T_\pi\approx 490$~MeV, the Roper resonance has a rather large width and a fairly strong coupling to the $\pi\pi N$ channel \cite{Olive:2016xmw}.
 According to the covariant tree-level study in \cite{Jensen:1997em}, the Roper indeed plays a visible role in some channels.
+For other studies of the effects of the $\Delta$ and the Roper resonance in the considered energy region, see e.g. Refs.~\cite{Pascalutsa:2002pi,Long:2011rt}.